Breast Augmentation Prior To Surgery

 - Smoking - Quit smoking at least 2 weeks prior to surgery as nicotine may cause wound healing complications.

 - Illness - If you get sick or have an active infection, please contact our office prior to surgery.

-- Lab work - Make sure all requested labs, specialty tests and medical clearances are delivered to Dr. Cruise's office on time.
+- Lab work - Make sure all requested labs, specialty tests and medical clearances are delivered to Joseph T Cruise, MD's office on time.